dmaasland/dmaasland.github.io/posts/citrix.md

 If it is, it creates an array by splitting the query string on the `&` character.
 Then, if the string `requestbody` is present (again using `strpos()`).
 So if we set one of our query parameters, like `sid`, to `loginchallengeresponse1requestbody` we would be able to hit these checks and influence the `$query_params` variable.

 So what?
 I hear you think.
-Well, these query params are directly used in a call to the Nitro API.
+Well, these query parameters are directly used in a call to the Nitro API.
 Remember the Nitro API?
 It's the one where we spent way too much time reverse engineering without any usable result:

 ```php
 $nitro = new nitro();